The pros, cons and how-tos of 529 plans

 What do I need to know about 529 plans?

 Whether your child is in middle school or a newborn, it’s a great time to think about how you’ll cover her education costs.
-For families with higher income and net worth, Section 529 plans are the most popular vehicles to fund not just college tuition, but private kindergarten through high school expenses as well.
+For families with higher income and net worth, Section 529 plans are very popular vehicles to fund not just college tuition, but private kindergarten through high school expenses as well.

 529 plans are popular mainly thanks to: